CprimeLearningLabs/gitops-bootcamp/exercise/environment-promotion/promote-version.md

 git push
 ```

+You should see the text `Fast-forward` in the output of the `git merge development` command.
+This means Git didn't need to create a new commit and just moved `production` forward to point at the same commit `development` was already pointing to.

 ArgoCD in the production cluster will synchronize, just like it did for development.
 Remember that you can use the refresh button to make it happen quickly.

 ## Make a material change to the application